JieyuWu/ToyotaMod/General-Terms.md

 Lane Departure Warning (System) | LDW(S), LDA | Lane departure warning will beep when a car goes over a lane line.
 Pedestrian Crash Avoidance Mitigation | PCAM | A system that uses computer and artificial intelligence technology to recognize pedestrians and bicycles in an automobile's path to take action for safety. ping pong | | 	An undesired behavior where the vehicle sways from one side of the lane to the other repeatedly.
-The desired behavior is to stay in the center of the lane.
+The desired behavior is to stay in the center of the lane. wobble | | Similar to ping pong, but where the vehicle drives mostly centered in the lane but sways slightly from side to side.
+Primarily due to improper tuning of the steering control system, influence from wind, or poor lane/path perception due to rain, dirt, and/or debris on the vehicles windshield.
 Traffic-sign recognition | TSR | A system by which a vehicle is able to recognize the traffic signs put on the road e.g. "speed limit" or "children" or "turn ahead".

 # automotive terms